LugoBlogger/data.covid19.go.id-scrapper/README.md

 # web-scrapping.py
-This simple scrapper is created using Python to test a possibility to use `multiprocessing` and `threading` modules for unrelated usage (depends on who you are, 😆).
+This simple scrapper is created using Python to test a possibility to use `multiprocessing` and `threading` modules for unrelated usage (depends on who we are, 😆).

 When the prototyped program scrapped a dynamics web page using Selenium, there is no a verbose argument in `selenium.webdriver.Chrome` to let us know that the headless web browser is running or not.
 I prefer to run a program with minimalistic verbosity to make